tbhozie/hoziewedding.com/content/accomodations.md

 To book a room, please call the number above and tell them you are wanting to reserve a room for the "Hozie and Wiley Wedding".
 We have rooms booked for Friday (September 20) and Saturday (September 21).
 If you come early you can try booking a room earlier, but they are not guaranteed.

-Also, there will be a shuttle to and from the hotel to Windows on Washington.
+Also, there will be a shuttle to the hotel from Windows on Washington after the reception.